ranebrown/Brown_S_CSCI2270_FinalProject/README.md

 #Brown_S_CSCI2270_FinalProject

 ##Project Summarry

 ##How to Run

 ##Dependencies
-cpp-netlib v.0.11.1
+cpp-netlib v0.11.1

-boost v.1.57.0
+boost v1.57.0

 ##System Requirments
 All code was written and tested on a Mac running OSX Yosemite.

-Required libraries are compatible with Windows and Linux.
+All dependencies are compatible with Windows and Linux.
+It should be possible to run the main program on these OS's but it has not been tested.

 ##Group Members
 Rane Brown